cilium/cilium/Documentation/gettingstarted.rst

     svc/app1-service   10.0.0.40    <none>        80/TCP    40s
     svc/kubernetes     10.0.0.1     <none>        443/TCP   5h

-All of these pods will be repsented in Cilium as `endpoints`.
+All of these pods will be represented in Cilium as `endpoints`.
 We can invoke the ``cilium`` tool inside the Cilium pod to list them:

 ::